Kroketje292/Root-project/README.md

 This script can also be used to update the website if changes have been made <br>

 # For Windows server
-This script installs a webserver with custom website on a windows server. <br>
+The 'Install-webserver-for-Windows-server' script installs a webserver with custom website on a windows server. <br>

+# Extra (Windows server only)
 To make the form on the start page function properly, you need to utilize server-side scripting.
 Below, you'll find an explanation of how to accomplish this. <br>
 *Make sure you execute the PowerShell script as administrator!*